-This will not only make your job posting stand out from the rest.
-It will also help your potential candidates determine if they are the right fit for the role.
+This will not only make your job posting stand out from the rest but will also help your potential candidates determine if they are the right fit for the role.

-Here is a sample of a job post for a marketing position with an eye-catching title and a great job description.
+Here is a sample of a job post for a marketing position with a great job description.

 This was our guide on writing a great job post.

-By the way, did you know that 85% of businesses who hire remote workers have confirmed increased productivity?
+By the way, did you know that 85% of businesses that hire remote workers have confirmed increased productivity?